Why you should build Brand Trust among customers as well as employees

 Customers value a genuine relationship with a brand.
 59% will buy from a brand even if it costs them more money and 67% will remain loyal even if there is a corporate misstep.
 The same goes for their willingness to recommend the brand to friends or online in the form of product reviews.

-Reviews will help your credibility in 2023, find out how
+Conclusion: reviews will help your credibility

 Fortunately, the benefits of reviews, the needs of wary shoppers and the desired behaviours of trusted brands overlap.
 Learn how to take advantage of this with the following tips: